 10. To Express OneSelf

 My blog is my way to express myself and have fun while doing it.
-Designing a blog is also another amazing form of self expression and is one of my favorite parts about blogging!
+Designing a blog is also another amazing form of self-expression and is one of my favorite parts of blogging!
 You get to design an entire website that is uniquely you.
 Something that you can look at and say “yes, I did that.”
 I have a sense of pride when I look at my blog because I built it from the ground up.
 It’s definitely still a work in progress, but it’s awesome to see how much I’ve grown.
 I have so much fun creating content every week, and coming up with new creative ideas for my blog!
-It definitely keeps my creative juices flowing everyday.
+It definitely keeps my creative juices flowing every day.

 Some blogs are created to support a business or non-profit organization.
 Whether or not the blog actually promotes the products or services offered isn’t really the point.
 What matters is how the blog is tied to the market or industry it exists in, which helps raise brand awareness and extend the brand’s reach over the web.
 Business and charity blogs are fantastic tools to jump-start social media sharing and word-of-mouth marketing.